 Background

-In this subsection we review semantic technologies, in particular knowledge graphs (KG).
-Then, we describe the algorithms that we used on top of the KG within our framework.
+In this subsection we review semantic technologies, and, in particular, knowledge graphs (KG).
+Then, we describe the algorithms we used on top of the KG within our framework.

 Knowledge Graph

-A knowledge graph encodes data in the form of graph structures, capturing relationships between entities in a flexible manner.
-Knowledge graphs, representation of information as a semantic graph, have caused wide concern in both the industrial and the academic world.
-Their property of providing semantically structured information has brought important possible solutions for many tasks including question answering (Gashkov, Perevalov, Eltsova & Both, 2022), recommendation systems (Guo, Zhuang, Qin, Zhu, Xie, Xiong & He, 2020) and information retrieval (Dietz, Kotov & Meij, 2018), and is considered to offer great promise for building more intelligent machines.
+A knowledge graph encodes data in the form of graph structures by capturing relationships between entities in a flexible manner.
+Knowledge graphs, or representation of information as a semantic graph, have caused wide concern in both the industrial and the academic world.
+Their property of providing semantically structured information has realized important solutions for many tasks, including question answering (Gashkov, Perevalov, Eltsova & Both, 2022), recommendation systems (Guo, Zhuang, Qin, Zhu, Xie, Xiong & He, 2020) and information retrieval (Dietz, Kotov & Meij, 2018).
+Knowledge graphs are also considered to offer great promise for building more intelligent machines.

-Community Detection Detecting communities in graphs is a big algorithmic challenge in the process of data understanding.
-Many methods have been devised over the last few years, within different scientific disciplines such as physics, biology, computer and social sciences.
+Community Detection Detecting communities in graphs is an important algorithmic challenge in the process of data understanding.
+Many methods have been devised over the last few years within different scientific disciplines such as physics, biology, computer science, and social science.
 Recent studies show that by combining graph topology and node properties, we can better understand community structures in complex graphs (Bhatt, S., Padhee, S., Sheth, A., Chen, K., Shalin, V., Doran, D., & Minnery, B.,2019).
-In addition, common algorithms for communities’ detection in large graphs are Louvain method and Modularity optimization as described as follows.
+Common algorithms for community detection in large graphs are the Louvain method and modularity optimization as described below.

-Louvain method
+Louvain Method

-The Louvain method is an algorithm to detect communities in large networks (Lu, Mahantesh & Ananth, 2015).
+The Louvain method is an algorithm for detecting communities in large networks (Lu, Mahantesh & Ananth, 2015).
 It maximizes a modularity score for each community, where the modularity quantifies the quality of an assignment of nodes to communities.
 This means evaluating how much more densely connected the nodes within a community are, compared to how connected they would be in a random network.
-The Louvain algorithm is a hierarchical clustering algorithm, that recursively merges communities into a single node and executes the modularity clustering on the condensed graphs.
+The Louvain algorithm is a hierarchical clustering algorithm that recursively merges communities into a single node and executes the modularity clustering on the condensed graphs.

 Modularity

-The Modularity Optimization algorithm tries to detect communities in the graph based on their modularity [Newman and Girvan, 2004].
+The modularity optimization algorithm tries to detect communities in the graph based on their modularity [Newman and Girvan, 2004].
 Modularity is a measure of the structure of a graph, measuring the density of connections within a module or community.
 Graphs with a high modularity score will have many connections within a community but only a few pointing outwards to other communities.
-The algorithm will explore for every node if its modularity score might increase if it changes its community to one of its neighboring nodes.
+The algorithm will explore every node to determine if its modularity score might increase if it changes its community to one of its neighboring nodes.

-Prior work
+Prior Work

 In this subsection, we review prior work in the context of decision support frameworks and then we focus on frameworks based on KG.